hashicorp/terraform-provider-aws/website/docs/r/cloudformation_stack_set_instance.html.markdown

 After enabling stacksets for organizations, stack sets from the relevant management account can automatically deploy to all member accounts using 'self-managed' permissions.

-If you are using stacksets outside of this context, you must create the cross-account trusted role(s) ahead of time and refence this role with 'service-managed' permissions.
+If you are using stacksets outside of this context, you must create the relevant cross-account trusted role(s) ahead of time and reference this role with 'service-managed' permissions.

 See the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html) for more details.